sabir-aspose/words-docs-com/en/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 timestamp: 2024-07-09-19-00-42
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to create or load a document from various sources, including streams, files, and byte arrays.

+{{% /alert %}}

 Almost any task that you want to perform with Aspose.Words involves loading a document.
 The `Document` class represents a document loaded into memory.
 The document has several overloaded constructors allowing you to create a blank document or to load it from a file or stream.
 The document can be loaded in any load format supported by Aspose.Words.
 For the list of all supported load formats, see the [LoadFormat](https://reference.aspose.com/words/net/aspose.words/loadformat/) enumeration.

 ## Create a New Document {#create-a-new-document}